 * Requires an application with support for OpenType advanced typography, such as Adobe Creative Suite and QuarkXPress.
 Check your application’s user guide.

-See the Proxima Nova Specimens (below) for complete information.
+See the Proxima Nova Specimens (above) for complete information.

 Proxima Nova on “Fonts In Use”